 Tasting Notes of the Curator

-These apricots are beautifully juicy, moderately sweet and tangy.
+The fruit is juicy, moderately sweet and tangy, to eat ripe.
 Their soft flesh and skin are a pleasure for the senses.
 They announce the beginning of French summer and are a perfect treat for the whole family.

 Eat as is, or pair with a Kurimu Shoyu Caramel ice cream and some berries.